 Students registering in courses for which a corequisite is listed must also register in the corequisite course or have previously passed the corequisite course.
 Departments may cancel the registrations of students in courses offered by the departments who do not meet the corequisite requirements as stated in the course description of this Calendar.
-Degree credit may be withheld for courses with corequisite requirements if the corequisite requirements have not been met or waived in writing.
+Degree credit may be withheld for courses with corequisite requirements have not been met or waived in writing.